yussyafridayusfi/Analysis-KDrama-Data/README.md

-# EDA-Netflix
+# Analysis-Kpop-Data
-Learn EDA with Netflix data using python
+Learn Analysis with Kpop data using python from cleaning to insight of data